Bitdefender

-Bitdefender is a multinational cybersecurity technology company dual-headquartered in Bucharest, Romania and San Antonio, Texas, with offices in the United States, Europe, Australia and the Middle East.
-In the Asia-Pacific (APAC) region, offices are located in Australia (Melbourne), as well as in Southeast Asia, including Singapore and Indonesia (Jakarta).
+Bitdefender is a global cybersecurity technology company founded and headquartered in Bucharest, Romania, with offices in the United States, Europe, Australia, the Middle East, and the Asia-Pacific (APAC) region.

 The company was founded in 2001 by current CEO and main shareholder, Florin Talpeș.
-Bitdefender develops and delivers cybersecurity products and services, including antivirus software, endpoint security, managed detection and response, identity protection and online privacy for consumers and enterprises.
+Bitdefender develops cybersecurity software and services for consumers and organizations worldwide.
+Its products for individuals and families use artificial intelligence and other technologies to protect against scams, device threats, privacy risks, and identity theft, while its business solutions include endpoint security, threat intelligence, and managed detection and response services.

-Bitdefender products are distributed both online and through partners in over 150 countries, and the US market is estimated to generate more than 40% of its revenue.
-As of 2025, the company employed more than 1,800 people worldwide.
+Bitdefender products are distributed both online and through partners in over 170 countries, and the US market is estimated to generate more than 40% of its revenue.
+As of 2026, the company employed more than 2,000 people worldwide.

 History

 Bitdefender software was originally developed by SOFTWIN, a company founded in 1990 in post-communist Romania.
 It was originally sold as AVX (Antivirus Expert) from 1996 until 2001, when the Bitdefender subsidiary was created and AVX was rebranded under the Bitdefender name.
 In 2007, Bitdefender became a separate business entity with external capital entry, with Axxess Capital Investment Fund as a key shareholder.